Amirreza81/Computer-Network/README.md

 # Computer-Network
-Theoretical and practical Assignments of CN
+Theoretical and practical Assignments of CN <br _>
 Each practical has a README shoud be completed